Resolving phase transitions with Discontinuous Galerkin methods: Results

 We investigate the phase structure for the initial conditions \labelcref{eq:initial_sextic}, with the specific setup discussed around the equation.
 The resulting phase structure is shown in \Cref{fig:FirstOrderPhaseTransition}, where a wider range for the external parameter $\lambda_4$ is shown in \Cref{fig:FirstOrderPhaseTransitionOverview} and the vicinity around the phase transition is shown in \Cref{fig:FirstOrderPhaseTransitionZoom}.
 All quantities in the visualization of the phase structure are extrapolated to $t \to \infty$, the minima according to \labelcref{eq:asymptotic_decay} and the final position of a possible jump discontinuity, i.e. shocks, is described later in detail.
 The outer minimum is depicted with green squares and the disappearance/jump to zero of it reflects the disappearance of the minimum in the initial conditions.
 However, the global minimum, depicted with red triangles, of the effective potential is either at $\rho=0$ or agrees with the non-trivial, outer minimum at $\rho \geq 0$.
 A clear jump is visible where the potential switches between the symmetric and broken phase and the position is shown with a vertical orange line.

 Before continuing the discussion of the phase structure and, in particular, the discussion of \Cref{fig:FirstOrderPhaseTransitionZoom}, it is instructive to look at the potential and its derivative at the two values of the coupling $\lambda_4$ which are closest to the phase transition, i.e. once in the broken phase and once in the symmetric phase, shown in \Cref{fig:FirstOrderExamples}.
-Hereby we note that the results shown for the RG-time $t=6$ are already sufficiently close to the infinite RG-time limit and for all discussions that follow we can threat them effectively as such.
+Hereby we note that the results shown for the RG-time $t=6$ are already sufficiently close to the infinite RG-time limit and for all discussions that follow we can treat them effectively as such.
 Focusing on the derivative of the effective potential $u(t,\rho)$, in both cases the appearance of a jump discontinuity is clearly visible.
 For a better depiction we have processed the result using a WENO limiter, following \cite{zhong2013simple}, removing the Gibbs oscillations around the shock.
+This is the origin of the flat looking pieces in the solution at the positions of shocks.
 However, the potential is obtained, as in \Cref{sec:riemann}, from the original data of the result.
 The two evolutions of the derivative of the potential, depicted in \Cref{fig:FirstOrderDerivativeSymmetric} and \Cref{fig:FirstOrderDerivativeBroken}, show a qualitative difference.
 In \Cref{fig:FirstOrderDerivativeSymmetric} the position of the shock freezes and consequently the global minimum of the effective potential stays at $\rho=0$ for all RG-times, see \Cref{fig:FirstOrderPotentialSymmetric}.
-This is contradiction to the case depicted in \Cref{fig:FirstOrderDerivativeBroken}, here the position of the shock moves to unphysical values and effectively flattens out the potential for all field values smaller than the outer minimum, making it the global minimum, depicted in \Cref{fig:FirstOrderPotentialBroken}.
+This is in contradiction to the case depicted in \Cref{fig:FirstOrderDerivativeBroken}, here the position of the shock moves to unphysical values and effectively flattens out the potential for all field values smaller than the outer minimum, making it the global minimum, depicted in \Cref{fig:FirstOrderPotentialBroken}.